andysylvester/MyStatusTool/README.md

    node app.js
    ```

 The app will start on port 2001 by default.
 Open a tab in a web browser and enter the URL of the server with ":2001" at the end of the URL (or the port specified in the config.json file).
-The app will read the RSS feeds listed in the config.json file and display their current content.
+The app will display some starter content and subscribe to the RSS feeds listed in the config.json file.
+When those RSS feeds update, new content will be added to the top of the page.
+Click the Refresh button to see new content.

-To use the app, enter some text in the text field at the top of the window and click the button.
-The post will appear below the "Subscribed feeds" area, the RSS feed will be updated, and a page will be created for the new post.
-You can click on the RSS Feed item in the menu bar to see the list of items.

-Again, you should see the app running as in the screenshot shown earlier on this page.

-You can see the app running <a href="http://fedwiki.andysylvester.com:443/">here</a> and give it a try!
-Also, feel free to install a copy on a server yourself!
+The menu bar at the top of the screen has four entries: Home, About, Feed, and Github Repo.
+Clicking on the Home part of the menu bar will load the main page.
+Clicking on About brings up a page with information about MyStatusTool.
+Clicking on Feed shows the RSS feed for your posts within MyStatusTool.
+Clicking on Github Repo opens the main page on Github for the MyStatusTool application, which contains installation and usage instructions.

+To start making posts in MyStatusTool, click on the circle with an “m” in the upper right corner of the screen.
+This will bring up the admin page, and a dialog box will open asking for a username and password.
+Enter the username and password in app.js and click the OK button.
+The page will update to show a text area and a button to submit posts.
+HTML can be included in the text entered in the text area (such as links and styling).
+When you make a post, the post will appear at the top of the screen.
+In the lower-left corner of the post, the timestamp will be a link to the page for that post.
+If other subscribed feeds have updated, their posts will appear as well as your post.

+## Other MyStatusTool versions

+This version of MyStatusTool is a Node.js application using the Express web app framework.
+If you do not have a Linux server account to run this app, there is another implementation in PHP ([MST-PHP](https://github.com/colin-walker/PHP-MST), written by [Colin Walker](https://colinwalker.blog/php-mst/)) which can run on most generic web hosting setups.

 ## Customizing The App